SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 |SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES||SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Cash and cash equivalents

 The Company considers all highly liquid investments with an original maturity of three months or less at date of inception to be cash and cash equivalents.
-As of June 30, 2021, the Company’s cash and cash equivalents balance represents cash and money market funds deposited with financial institutions, as well as commercial paper with maturities of 90 days or less at acquisition.
+As of September 30, 2021, the Company’s cash and cash equivalents balance represents cash and money market funds deposited with financial institutions.
 As of December 31, 2020, the Company’s cash and cash equivalents balance represents cash deposited with financial institutions.
 These balances may exceed federally insured limits; however, the Company believes the risk of loss is low.

 To calculate the interim tax provision, at the end of each interim period the Company estimates the annual effective tax rate and applies that to its ordinary quarterly earnings.
 The effect of changes in the enacted tax laws or rates is recognized in the interim period in which the change occurs.
 The computation of the annual estimated effective tax rate at each interim period requires certain estimates and judgments including, but not limited to, the expected operating income for the year, projections of the proportion of income earned and taxed in other jurisdictions, permanent differences between book and tax amounts, and the likelihood of recovering deferred tax assets generated in the current year.
 The accounting estimates used to compute the provision for income taxes may change as new events occur, additional information is obtained, or the tax environment changes.